Emily Posts

 Image

-The bill called “Protect Sunshine Act” is probably the most popular measure that will be taken in Washington this year.
+The bill called “Sunshine Protection Act” is probably the most popular measure that will be taken in Washington this year.

-Read Emily Posts in the new Substack app
+Read Emily Posts in the Substack app

 The bill — uploaded in sources below— was co-sponsored by Sen. Marco Rubio (R-FL), Rick Scott (R-FL), Sen. Sheldon Whitehouse (D-RI), Sen. Ed Markey (D-MA) and others.